zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 # Containerize your pipeline

-When running locally, ZenML will sequentially execute the steps of your pipeline in the active Python environment.
-However, when using remote [orchestrators](../component-guide/orchestrators/orchestrators.md) or [step operators](../component-guide/step-operators/step-operators.md), ZenML will build [Docker](https://www.docker.com/) images which are used to run your pipeline code in an isolated and well-defined environment.
+ZenML executes pipeline steps sequentially in the active Python environment when running locally.
+However, with remote [orchestrators](../component-guide/orchestrators/orchestrators.md) or [step operators](../component-guide/step-operators/step-operators.md), ZenML builds [Docker](https://www.docker.com/) images to run your pipeline in an isolated, well-defined environment.

 There are three ways to control this containerization process: